 According to a series of Gallop polls taken over the last fifty years, in 1970 only 12 percent of the American public supported the legalization of marijuana.
 Americans have learned a lot since then, and most people know someone who has been helped by medical marijuana.
 A Gallop poll released October 25, 2016, reported 64 percent of the American public supports the legalization of marijuana, and that is not just the use of marijuana for medical purposes, that is for all purposes.
 A more recent Gallop poll of 1,082 American adults conducted from August 4 to August 11, 2017, similarly found 64 percent of American adults favor legalizing marijuana for all purposes.
 The Gallop polls had a 4 percent margin of error at the 95 percent confidence level.

 Gallop Polls taken from 1970 to 2017 demonstrate America’s increasing support for legalizing marijuana.
 According to the last two Gallop polls, 64 percent of all American adults now favor the complete legalization of marijuana.

 If the poll question is limited to whether a person should be able to use medical marijuana if prescribed by their physician, then according to a Quinnipiac University poll of 1,062 American voters from across the country conducted from April 12 to April 18, 2017, six months prior to the latest Gallop poll, an incredibly high 94 percent of voting Americans believe a person should be able to use medical marijuana if prescribed by their physician.
 A Yahoo/Marist pole released a day earlier had the figure at 83 percent.
 The Quinnipiac University Poll was taken of Americans who said they planned to vote, and the poll had a 3 percent margin of error.
 The Yahoo/Marist pole was taken from whoever answered the phone and had a 4.1 margin of error.
-Regardless of which poll is more representative, one thing is for certain, a greater percentage of American voters approve of medical marijuana than have agreed on any other political subject since scientific opinion polls began being taken in the 1940's.
+Regardless of which poll is more representative, one thing is for certain, a greater percentage of American voters approve of medical marijuana than have agreed on any other political issue since scientific opinion polls began being taken in the 1940's. cont.